opf/openproject/docs/release-notes/13-0-0/README.md

 ## Nextcloud project folders with automatically managed permissions

-With OpenProject 13.0 the Nexcloud integration has been enhanced with project folders.
+With OpenProject 13.0 the Nextcloud integration has been enhanced with project folders.
 A new project folder is now set up in Nextcloud for a project, named after the project in OpenProject and automatically granting access to all project members.
 Project folders allow setting up project templates with a pre-defined folder structure, including document templates.
 Links to files in work packages are copied and updated accordingly.

 ![OpenProject Nextcloud integration](openproject-nextcloud-integration.png)